-Figure 155: Storage of the slave faces belonging to a given slave node islavsurf(1,) contains the slave faces, tie per tie (not in any way sorted), whereas islavsurf(2,) is an auxiliary field not further needed for node-to-face contact. itiefac(1,i) is a pointer into field islavsurf marking the first face for tie i, itiefac(2,i) points to the last face.
+Figure 166: Storage of the slave faces belonging to a given slave node i, itiefac(2,i) points to the last face.
 The total number of slave faces is ifacecount.
 The area of the slave faces is stored in a corresponding field areaslav.
-For face-to-face contact the second column of islavsurf is used as a pointer to locations in field pslavsurf, preceding the integration points in the face (local coordinates and weights).
+For face-to-face penalty contact the second column of islavsurf is used as a pointer to locations in field pslavsurf, preceding the integration points in the face (local coordinates and weights).
 If for a given integration point in the slave face an opposite master face is found, the local coordinates, the label of the master face and the local normal to the master face are stored in field pmastsurf.

-For the purpose of calculating the area corresponding to a given slave node, the fields iponoels and inoels are used (Figure 155).
-For a slave node i, the value iponoels(i) points towards an entry inoels(1..3, iponoels(i)) containing the position within field islavsurf(1,) of a face to which node i belongs and an entry inoels(2, iponoels(i)) pointing to any other faces to which node i belongs.
+For the purpose of calculating the area corresponding to a given slave node, the fields iponoels and inoels are used (Figure 166).
+For a slave node i, the value iponoels(i) points towards an entry inoels(1..3,iponoels(i)) containing the position within field islavsurf(1,) of a face to which node i belongs and an entry inoels(2,iponoels(i)) pointing to any other faces to which node i belongs.
 Field xnoels contains the weight of the node within the face.
 This information is gathered in subroutine inicont.c.